bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 * **Between Client Application and Proxy Server:** Verification happens at the proxy server without contact with the target server.
 Client application sends the `code_challenge` and `code_challenge_method` parameters along with the `client_id` parameter in the login request.
-Currently, Spring supports only the `S256` challenge method.
 Note that Spring OAuth2 Client doesn't support PKCE and Client Credentials authentication at the same time.
-That's probably because that is non-standard based on OAuth2 specification as PKCE authentication is mainly for **"public"** clients which cannot ensure confidentiality of their credentials.
-Thus, it makes no sense for such clients to send their credentials.
+See [our sample here](https://github.com/bivektor/bivektor-product-samples/blob/main/spring-oauth2-client/combined-pkce-with-client-credentials/README.md) for a detailed discussion and a workaround.

 **PKCE together with Client Authentication**: Spring authorization server's token endpoint supports both PKCE and client credentials authentication at the same time.
 If code_challenge was sent in the login request, then during token exchange, PKCE authentication is required.
 But client can still send its client credentials and the server validates client credentials as well.
 Note that this is not an OAuth2 standard as described above.
-Actually KeyCloak server behaves the same way when both Client and PKCE Authentication are enabled for a specific client.
+KeyCloak server behaves the same way when both Client Authentication and PKCE are enabled for a specific client.

 ## Running the Project